MicrosoftDocs/Contribute/Contribute/content/index.md

 ## Who can contribute?

-Anyone! who desires to share their knowledge and make a difference can contribute to Microsoft Learn!
+Anyone who desires to share their knowledge and make a difference can contribute to Microsoft Learn!
 If you have expertise to share, you're in the right place.

 This guide is intended for any non-Microsoft employee who wants to contribute their knowledge to the content and experiences on Microsoft Learn.
 (If you're a Microsoft employee, use our internal [content contributor guides](https://review.learn.microsoft.com/help) instead.)